Fred J. Eckert: Career

 He worked as a journalist for the Richardson Daily News while attending college.
 He was also a contributing editor to The New Guard, the magazine of Young Americans for Freedom.
 As a college student, he sold two magazine articles, one to Writer's Digest about lessons he had learned from Bruce Catton, the other to Family Weekly, about billionaire H. L. Hunt, with whom he later conducted a Playboy interview.

 Following college and his marriage to his college sweetheart, Karen Laughlin, he served as assistant director of mass communications for the Catholic Foreign Mission Society of America and was recruited to join the public relations staff of General Foods, at its White Plains, New York headquarters.
 While living in the New York City, area he took advanced courses in advertising, public relations and television scriptwriting at New York University and at The New School for Social Research.

 Returning to Rochester, he joined the area's largest advertising and public relations agency as an account executive working on Kodak and Mobil accounts.
 At age 27, he was elected town supervisor of Greece, New York.

-In 1972, Eckert was elected to the New York State Senate, defeating incumbent Democrat Thomas F. McGowan.
+In 1972, Eckert was elected to the New York State Senate, defeating incumbent Democrat James E. Powers.